-OR, you can play live roulette, or live dealer roulette at sites like Wombat Casino, in which you place your bets on a real table at a real casino, and watch the action unfold over a webcam feed.
+OR, you can play live roulette with dealers at sites like Wombat Casino, where you place your bets on a real table at a real casino or in a studio, and watch the action unfold over a webcam feed.

 Wombat has both Net Ent and Evolution live gaming feeds.
-Or check out the live roulette tables over at Betway Live Casino or 32Red – other great options.
+Or check out the live roulette tables over at All British Live Casino or 32Red – other great options.

 New players only.
 Wagering occurs from real balance first.
 50x wagering the bonus, contribution may vary per game.
 Available on selected games only.
 The wagering requirement is calculated on bonus bets only.
 Bonus is valid for 30 Days from issue.
 Max conversion: 5 times the bonus amount.
 Full terms apply.

-Live or Vitual?
-Which Comes out on Top?
-So which is better?
+So which are the superior games?
 Well, both have their advantages.
-Virtual roulette is fast, there´s always a seat free and there are hundreds of variants to choose from, whether you prefer French Roulette, Mini Roulette or American Roulette.
+Virtual roulette is fast, there’s always a seat free, and there are hundreds of variants to choose from, whether you prefer French Roulette, Mini Roulette or American Roulette.

-Live roulette, like the games that you’ll see over at Monkey Casino, on the other hand, is closer to the experience that you’d get at Las Vegas, Macau or Monaco.
-The game is played on real wheels.
+Live roulette, such as the games at Monkey Casino, is closer to the experience that you’d get at Las Vegas, Macau or Monaco.
+The game is played on actual wheels.
 And some people prefer this: a real wheel will have tiny imperfections and some players believe this gives them an edge.
-We’d caution that these days the wheels are manufactured pretty much flawlessly, but you make up your own mind.
+We’d caution that modern wheels are manufactured flawlessly, but you make up your mind.

-Live Roulette takes place on a real wheel
+Live Roulette takes place on an actual wheel

-The games can be slow, although many casinos offer speed or turbo version with up to 2 spins a minute
+The games can be slow, although many casinos offer speed or turbo versions with up to 2 spins a minute

 Most of the casinos listed here have virtual roulette games as well (video roulette).
-Some of them offer an additional bonus for live roulette players, and many of them (such as Paddy Power) also enable you to play live dealer roulette on your mobile or tablet.
-Some started out offering just live games and have since expanded into virtual games, slots and sports betting.
+Some offer an additional bonus for live roulette players, and many of them (such as All British) also enables you to play on your mobile or tablet.
+Some started offering live games and have since expanded into virtual games, slots and sports betting.

 What Exactly is A Live Casino?